 - If you already suffer from asthma, your pregnancy could make the condition exacerbated.
 Common respiratory illnesses like the flu could also snowball into a much serious issue if left untreated.

 - In case you experience serious symptoms like chest pain, a quickening of the pulse, and your fingertips becoming cold, you could be suffering from a serious heart or lung condition.
 Rush to the emergency room if you experience these symptoms along with shortness of breath.

 You must tell your doctor about all previous medical conditions.
 This way, he will be able to create a plan for yourself that is most suited to your needs.

 There are many ways to make sure that you do not have trouble breathing in pregnancy.
 Here are a few:

 - Make sure that you stay hydrated.
 Avoid drinks like coffee, tea, soda, and alcohol.
 Dehydration is one of the key factors affecting breathlessness.

 - Avoid too much physical activity.
 Excessive strenuous activity will worsen your breathing troubles.
 Make sure you get people to help you with any daily chores or activities that are physically strenuous.

 - Eat healthy.
-More stress cannot be put on the positive effects of eating a healthy diet especially when you are pregnant.
-You must maintain the ideal weight during your pregnancy since fitness levels are a huge factor with it comes to trouble breathing while pregnant.
+More stress cannot be put on the positive effects of having a healthy diet, especially when you are pregnant.
+You must maintain an ideal weight during your pregnancy since fitness levels are a huge factor with it comes to trouble breathing while pregnant.
 Make sure you eat foods that are rich in iron like red meat and green leafy vegetables.
-Remember to take vitamin C supplements as it affects your body’s ability to absorb iron.
+Remember to take Vitamin C supplements, as it affects your body’s ability to absorb iron.